blindman67/LZipper/README.md

 - Light weight LZipper.min.js 1.9K
 - Easy to use.
+- Fast LZipperLite.js is faster than any LZW JavaScript compression I have tested so far.

 ## Status

 First release for ECMAScript6
+Added LZipperLite that is compatible with ECMAScript5

 ## Including it in you project

-Simlply add `LZipper.js` or `LZipper.min.js` into your existing js code.
+Simply add `LZipper.js` or `LZipper.min.js` into your existing js code.
 Or add the following to your page

 ```
 <script src="LZipper.min.js"></script>